What’s the reason for earning a Master’s degree?

-But if you want a quicker access to this job title, you can work on getting your Master’s degree while you’re gaining experience on different projects.
+But if you want quicker access to this job title, you can work on getting your Master’s degree while you’re gaining experience on different projects.
 A well-rounded major in IT, computer science, or management information systems is a great advantage when you apply for the position of IT manager.
 For many companies, it’s an absolute requirement.

 10) Clinical Therapist

-A Bachelor’s degree is not enough even for a private practice.
+A Bachelor’s degree is not enough even for private practice.
 To work as a clinical therapist for a mental health clinic, it’s not even close.

-If you want to build a career as a therapist, you should pursue a Master’s degree in clinical therapy after gaining your Bachelor degree.
-That gives you foundation for starting a private practice or applying for jobs in clinics.
+If you want to build a career as a therapist, you should pursue a Master’s degree in clinical therapy after gaining your Bachelor’s degree.
+That gives you a foundation for starting a private practice or applying for jobs in clinics.
 The median salary is above $79K, so that’s certainly a motivating factor.